Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Proper Birth Weight

-Restricting calories, consuming too few nutrients, and not gained enough weight during pregnancy can result in low birth weight.
+Restricting calories, consuming too few nutrients, and not gaining enough weight during pregnancy can result in low birth weight.
 It can increase the risk of delivery issues and the need for a Cesarean section.
 It can also affect your baby’s health after delivery and even long-term.
 Birth weight can turn into a problem for a variety of reasons.

-Eating enough is not enough calories, you need to eat healthy nutrients.
+Eating enough is not enough calories; you need to eat healthy nutrients.
 Meeting or exceeding your caloric needs by eating too many inflammatory and processed foods and not getting enough nutrients can become a serious problem.

 Eating too many empty calories but not enough nutrients can result in a baby that’s too big, which can also result in delivery complications and the risk of a Cesarean section.
 According to a 2000 study published in the Journal of Prenatal Medicine, women who gained over 35 pounds during their pregnancy were more likely to have babies with higher than infant birth weights (5).